LocalT0aster/syncplay-docker/README.md

   More information...
 ```

-When deploying, it's always a good idea to turn on TLS (of course it's not necessary and this step can be skipped), and luckily Syncplay makes it easy to do this.
-Before starting, you need to prepare a domain name and resolve its DNS to the current server.
-At the same time, we must have its private key and certificate file.
+When deploying, it's always a good idea to enable TLS (although this step is optional and can be skipped), and fortunately, Syncplay makes it easy to do so.
+Before starting, you need to prepare a domain name and point its DNS to your current server.
+Additionally, you must have the domain's private key and certificate files.

-Application for a certificate can be made through [`acme.sh`](https://acme.sh/) , [`certbot`](https://certbot.eff.org/) or other reasonable methods.
-Anyway, you will end up with a private key and certificate file, and Syncplay requires you to provide the following three files.
+You can obtain a certificate through [`acme.sh`](https://acme.sh/) , [`certbot`](https://certbot.eff.org/), or other suitable methods.
+Anyway, you will end up with a private key and certificate file, and Syncplay requires you to provide the following three files:

+> Some CAs may not provide chain file, you need to obtain them manually, such as [`whatsmychaincert`](https://whatsmychaincert.com/) .

 + `cert.pem` : The certificate issued by the CA.
-+ `chain.pem` : The certificate chain of CA service.
++ `chain.pem` : The CA certificate chain.
 + `privkey.pem` : The private key of the certificate.

-For example, in `acme.sh` , you can execute the command like this to save the certificate configuration of the domain name `343.re` to the `/etc/ssl/certs/343.re/` directory.
+For example, with `acme.sh` , you can execute a command like the following to save the private key and certificate files for the domain name `343.re` to the `/etc/ssl/certs/343.re/` directory.

 ```bash
 $ acme.sh --install-cert -d 343.re               \